d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 :label:`subseq_lin-alg-non-reduction`

 However,
-:begin_slide:`keep`
-sometimes it can be useful to keep the number of axes unchanged when invoking the function for calculating the sum or mean.
+[**sometimes it can be useful to keep the number of axes unchanged when invoking the function for calculating the sum or mean.**]
-:end_slide:

 ```{.python .input}
 sum_A = A.sum(axis=1, keepdims=True)